Amos-Chen98/neo-planner/README.md

 updated 02/07/2023.

-Step1: launch QGC (**remember to enable Virtual Joystick in Application Settings**), and launch the simulator and Mavros using the following command.
+Step1: launch QGC, and launch the simulator and Mavros using the following command.

 ```bash
 roslaunch simulator sim_empty.launch